The purpose of this project is to close the gaps in pedestrian connectivity:

 Reasons given for contention: Campers, stolen yard tools, stolen bike, litter, trash, beer cans, liquor bottles, constant stream of drunk college students, sex in bushes, damaged mailboxes.
 (Editorial opinions - most of these seem to be college student problems.
 Also, there are no mailboxes on any foot paths.)

 Larger trails, greenways or Urban Trails can be added to the nominations in southwest.
 No path is too small or large at this stage of the project.
-You can send email to CollinsView or to ...
+You can send comments on this page or project to email@example.com or to ???
 SWIM at ???

 There are numerous paths going in and out of RVNA, RV Cemetery, Tryon, and the College, but they aren't on undeveloped RoWs.
 How about a crossing for Highway 43 from RVNA to Powers Marine Park?